vecna/trackmap/README.md

   * GeoIP conversion from every IP included.
   * send the results to our hidden service (**XXX TODO we've to write here the definitive one**)

-This permit to show, from a news media, all the nations capable to know that a specific users is visiting.
+This shows all the nations capable of knowing which users are visiting the (selected) news media.

 ## Why care about these results ?

-This has been done by the NSA, intercepting the advertising network of Angry Birds game.
-Angry Birds was the most deployed game, but was still an option for a citizen.
-Be informed is something more descriptive of a person (and of a group) will, knowledge and belief, therefore one of the thesis of this project, is expose how the ADS and tracking business, based on third party injections, is a damaging behavior for the readers of a news site and for the citizen who relay on that informative website.
+This has been done by the NSA, which intercepts the advertising network of the Angry Birds game.
+Angry Birds was the most deployed game, but was still an option for citizens.
+News media, however, are accessed by the majority of populations around the world and by tracking which websites users access, third parties can gain a unique insight into the types of interests people have, their ideas, beliefs and concerns.
+In other words, by tracking news media, third parties can map out the interests of individuals and groups and potentially target them.
+The aim of this project is to expose how the ADS and tracking business works based on third party injections.

 ### Theoretical elements

-In this (very first version) of TrackMap project we want answer to these questions:
+In this (very first version) of the TrackMap project we want answer to the following questions:

-  * "Is the online Advertising Business a potential assets of the Intelligence Agencies ?"
+  * "Is the online advertising business a potential asset to intelligence agencies ?"
-  * "Are the users aware of the amount of exposure they are receiving daily ?"
+  * "Are users aware of the extent to which their data and browsing habits are exposed on a daily basis?"
-  * "Are the privacy activist aware of the network path and their implications ?"
+  * "Are privacy activists aware of their network path and of its implications ?"
-  * "Is online advertising and tracking a good business model for online Media ?"
-(In this case, media are intended the website publishing constant update on relevant event, therefore their consultancy is not just an users option, but is an users **needs**).
+  * "Is online advertising and tracking a good business model for online media ?"
+(In this case, media is a website which constantly publishes updates on relevant events and their consultancy is therefore not just an option for users, but also a **need** for users).

-The technologies adopted in this mapping project, due to limited resources in our side, may contain little misleading information.
+Due to limited resources from our side, our research might face the following limitations:

-  * GeoIP is mostly reliable, but IP classes can change organizations and therefore nation.
+  * The GeoIP is mostly reliable, but IP classes can change organizations and therefore nations
-  * GeoIP may answer with a continent (in example, some classes are assigned to Europe, without more precision about the physical location)
+  * The GeoIP might be found in a continent (for example, some classes are assigned to Europe, without more precision about the physical location)
-  * We're performing traceroute without checking if the resource included is in https (happen very seldom, and in these cases we've to consider the data stored in the recipient country but not exposed to in-transit interception and manipulation)
+  * We're performing traceroute without checking if the resource included is in https (this happens very seldomly, and in these cases we consider the data stored in the recipient country but not exposed in-transit interception and manipulation)
-  * Some services provider uses CDN, and this mean that interact with them may be resolved as part o f the same country of the user, also if the content is obviously stored by a foreign country. (very rare, anyway)
+  * Some service providers use CDN and this means that in order to interact with them, this might be resolved as part o f the same country of the user, also if the content is obviously stored by a foreign country. (very rare, anyway)
-  * We cannot know if a service has some Cloud Provider as backend
+  * We cannot know if a service has some Cloud Provider as a backend
   * We cannot automatize the seeking of company information over every tracking agent

-Further improvements are in planning.
+Further improvements are in progress.

 ## Countermeasure

-**Everyone of these need to be review**, until is not performed a privacy assessment on these technologies.
-At the moment I'm not aware if assessment like these has been done.
+**Each of the following need to be reviewed**, as at the moment I'm not aware if a privacy assessment on these technologies has been made yet.

   * NoScript (FireFox)
   * SafeScript (Chrome)